\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Results and discussions

-It is well known that optical susceptibilities due to injection current are proportion to relaxation time $\tau=1/\Gamma$ if $\Gamma>0$.\cite{watanabe2021chiral} Therefore, we next examine the $\Gamma$ dependence of susceptibilities of CPGE as well as LPGE and SLPGE.
-From Fig. \ref{fig:ges-gamma}(a), it is found that LPGE is independent from $\Gamma$ except delta-like features around 4.6 eV.
-This is because LPGE of a nonmagnetic semiconducting material such as monolayer GeS should be dominated by the shift current contribution, which is known independent from $\Gamma$.\cite{watanabe2021chiral,dai2023recent} Calculated CPGE susceptibilities $\kappa^{c}$ are found proportional to $1/\Gamma$ (Fig. \ref{fig:ges-gamma}(c)) as expected.
-Calculated SLPGE susceptibilities $\eta^{s_{z}}$ are found proportional to $1/\Gamma$ (Fig. \ref{fig:ges-gamma}(d)), which is probably because SLPGE is also dominated by the injection current (the same as CPGE) as discussed in Ref. \citenum{lihm2022comprehensive}.
+It is well known that optical susceptibilities due to injection current are proportion to relaxation time $\tau=1/\Gamma$ if $\Gamma>0$.\citep{watanabe2021chiral} Therefore, we next examine the $\Gamma$ dependence of CPGE coefficients as well as LPGE and SLPGE.
+From Fig. \ref{fig:ges-gamma}(a), it is found that LPGE is independent of $\Gamma$.
+This is because LPGE of a nonmagnetic semiconducting material such as monolayer GeS should be dominated by the shift current contribution, which is known independent of $\Gamma$.\citep{watanabe2021chiral,dai2023recent} Calculated CPGE coefficients $\kappa^{c}$ are found proportional to $1/\Gamma$ (Fig. \ref{fig:ges-gamma}(c)) as expected.
+Calculated SLPGE coefficients $\eta^{s_{z}}$ are found proportional to $1/\Gamma$ (Fig. \ref{fig:ges-gamma}(d)), which is probably because SLPGE is also dominated by the injection current (the same as CPGE) as discussed in Ref. \citenum{lihm2022comprehensive}.